-Alarm over extreme weather risks for bats
+Extreme weather risks for bats

 "It's not a red alert but it's something that we need to be conscious of," she added.

 The researchers are concerned that mild weather in the south of Portugal is interfering with bat hibernation.
-They do not if this will have negative impacts on bat populations.
+They do not know if this will have negative impacts on bat populations.

 If the bats emerge from hibernation too early, they struggle to find insect food for themselves and their young, particularly if there is a period of spring rain.